Arcinox/RPGTest/README.txt

 This game was created in order to learn and experiment with various functions of RPG Maker VX Ace.
 Unless otherwise specified, any content used within the game is a resource of RPG Maker VX Ace or one of its DLC packages.

-Copyright-free content will be listed below with its origin when used.
+Additional content will be listed below with its origin when used.

 As this game is hosted on Github, which is an open-source repository hosting service, this game may be downloaded and changed by others.
 However, the rights to the Intellectual Property of the original version of RPGTest as a whole, as well as any individual elements listed below under "Original Content", belong to the author.